contiv/vpp/vagrant/README.md

 ./vagrant-reload.sh
 ```

-From a suspended state, or after a reboot of the host machine, cluster can be brought up by running the vagrant-up.sh script:
+From a suspended state, or after a reboot of the host machine, cluster can be brought up by running the vagrant-up.sh script.